 The uustat command gives users limited control of jobs queued to run on a remote computer.
 You can examine the status of BNU connections to other systems and track file and command exchanges.
 Then, for example, you can cancel copy requests started by the uucp command.
-See "How to Use the uustat Command to Cancel Remote Jobs", on page 4-13 for a sample application of this command.
+See "How to Use the uustat Command to Cancel Remote Jobs" for a sample application of this command.